shareef99/portfolio-old/posts/Which-engineering-branch-is-for-you.md

 -   Don't select an engineering branch because it is trendy.
 -   Don't select the engineering branch because your friends or best friend pursuing it or choosing it.
--   Don't select the engineering field because you will make a lot of many after graduation.
+-   Don't select the engineering field because you will make a lot of money after graduation.

 ### Dos for selecting engineering branch